 Slip and fall accidents tend to be dismissed by many as a simple case of someone 'slipping on a banana peel' in an aisle at the grocery store.
 In reality, slip and fall cases can and do involve serious injuries and even fatalities.
 When these situations arise, there are steps involved with determining liability.
-Below you'll find a basic overview of this analysis, but rather than attempt to handle this complicated area of law by yourself, you should seek the assistance of an Arizona premises liability lawyer.
+Below you'll find a basic overview of this analysis, but rather than attempt to handle this complicated area of law by yourself, you should seek the assistance of an Phoenix premises liability lawyer.

 Premises Liability - Determining Your Legal Status

 The first step that's usually taken when attempting to determine liability in a slip and fall case is to define the legal status of the person who has been injured.
 The law provides for these statuses, and they are generally as follows: